Hoya Krimson Queen

 Symbolism: Hoya aids us in connecting to our higher knowledge, opening in receptivity to fate and its fulfillment.
 Bright and intensely clearing, Hoya creates a feeling of stillness through which you can hear the quieter calls of living - inward exploration, spiritual enlightenment, and alignment with the divine.

-🍃 Shop Your Hoya Krimson Queen Today!
+🍃 Shop Your Hoya Today!

 🔆 Light